daiyuwong/DA-Trader/README.md

 # DA-Trader
-(STILL WORKS ONLY ON PAPER AND ISNT YET LIVE)
+(STILL WORKS ONLY IN PAPER TRADING AND ISN'T YET LIVE)

 First version of meme coin trading bot that operates based on pumpfun data.